nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

 Constructor
 ^^^^^^^^^^^
-The constructor of ``RetrieveController`` is used to inject the repository that will handle db operations for the model.
+The constructor of ``GenericRetrieveController`` is used to inject the repository that will handle db operations for the model.
 This repository is passed to the superclass constructor where it passes the repository to the service layers.
 We do not work with repository directly from Controllers.

 .. code-block:: java

-    public StudentController(StudentRepository repository) {
+    public StudentRetrieveController(StudentRepository repository) {
         super(repository);
     }